Loading…

 Learning Objectives

-Identify regulatory flexibilities and strategies to support the development of diagnostics for rare biomarkers in oncology; Explore approaches for leveraging alternative data sources to validate diagnostics, including real-world data, alternative samples, and in silico methods.
+Identify regulatory flexibilities and strategies to support the development of diagnostics for rare biomarkers in oncology; Recognize approaches for leveraging alternative data sources to validate diagnostics, including real-world data, alternative samples, and in silico methods.

 Chair